Scope and Rates

 According to the Mexican Value-added Tax Law (LIVA), VAT is due on the following activities carried out in the Mexican territory:

-- rendering of independent services
+- provision of independent services

 - imports of goods or services